ytarazona/scikit-eo/docs/mla.md

 RF(training_split=0.8, random_state=None, **kwargs)
 ```

-The Support Vector Machine (SVM) classifier is a supervised non-parametric statistical learning technique that  does not assume a preliminary distribution of input data.
-Its discrimination criterion is a  hyperplane that separates the classes in the multidimensional space in which the samples  that have established the same classes are located, generally some training areas.
+Random Forest is a derivative of Decision Tree which provides an improvement over DT to overcome the weaknesses of a single DT.
+The prediction model of the RF classifier only requires two parameters to be identified: the number of classification trees desired,  known as “ntree,” and the number of prediction variables, known as “mtry,” used in each node to make the tree grow.

-SVM support raster data read by rasterio (rasterio.io.DatasetReader) as input.
+RF support raster data read by rasterio (rasterio.io.DatasetReader) as input.